joshelvn11/Kyle-s-Game/README.md

 ![Lighthouse Testing](https://i.imgur.com/Tb7Jdve.png "Lighthouse Testing")

+### Usability Testing

+For actually human usability testing the website was given to a small group of test users of different ages and technical backgrounds to ensure the website was intuitive and easy to use for all audiences.
+The feedback was positive across all test users confirming the site was intuitive and usable.

 ## Deployment

-This repo is deployed to GitHub pages..
+This repo is deployed to GitHub pages.

 The repo is configured to automatically to deploy GitHub pages using GitHub actions every time commit is pushed to the main branch.